 After the full urbanization of the Seoul during the late 1980s several new towns where established outside the Greenbelt.
 Several push-and-pull factors have followed and influenced the rapid urbanization of the capital region of Korea.
 Currently more than 23 Million inhabitants are living in the Seoul Metropolitan Area (SMA).
+This has become one of the biggest urban agglomerations in the world.
+The greenbelt has had a significant impact on the whole of the SMA.
+Due to the containment by the greenbelt, an intensive urbanization has occurred within the constrained Seoul City.

 This paper presents a conceptual framework to facilitate the development of an inclusive model for the sustainability assessment of green infrastructure.
 The framework focuses on key interactions between human health, ecosystem services and ecosystem health.